 Temporary Containers fixes the problem.
-It needs a bit of setup, but it allows to open tabs by default in temporary ephemeral containers.
+It needs a bit of setup to enable the auto mode, but it allows to open tabs by default in temporary ephemeral containers.
 The result is that easily each website only see their own stuff and it gets deleted quickly.
 It is still possible to setup a normal container for the websites where one wants to keep the state; for example to use webmail services.

 Some website, like Quora, allows to use their content for free.
 Yet they put unreasonable restrictions like that one needs to be logged on.
 Bypass Paywalls allows to use this websites without interruptions.
 One logs in only if he needs to.

 Containers stop most classic invasive trackers based on cookies and being logged in.
 The Privacy Badger helps again fingerprinting and other techniques.

 Lots of websites love to mangle with their URL putting all kind of needless information in them.
 It may help the website to track from where the link comes, but it makes the link unwieldy and difficult to share.
 ClearURL helps minimize the URL removing needless information.
 Depending on the context it works automatically or when copying the link.